Victorious3/MGC/README.md

 23. On the left pane of the newly opened "Property Pages" window, expand the C/C++.
 24. Choose "Precompiled Header" under C/C++.
 25. On the right pane, for "Precompiled Header" choose "Create (/Yc)" from the dropdown
-26. Put "stddef.h" (without "") for "Precompiled Header File"
+26. Put "stdafx.h" (without "") for "Precompiled Header File"
 27. On the left pane, choose "VC++ Directories"
 28. On the right pane open the dropdown of "Include Directories" and click "<Edit...>"
 29. In the newly opened "Include Directories" window, click the leftmost button of the top right button row ("New Line")